python/pyperformance/README.rst

   <https://en.wikipedia.org/wiki/Fast_Fourier_transform>`_ benchmark
 - ``silent_logging``
 - ``simple_logging``
-- ``slowpickle`` - use the pure-Python pickle module to pickle a variety of datasets.
-- ``slowunpickle`` - use the pure-Python pickle module to unpickle a variety of datasets.
 - ``spambayes`` - run a canned mailbox through a SpamBayes ham/spam classifier.
 - ``spectral_norm`` - MathWorld: "Hundred-Dollar, Hundred-Digit Challenge
   Problems", Challenge #3.